Colorado Springs police praise patrons who disarmed Club Q shooter, confirm identities of five victims who died

 The victims killed at Club Q on Saturday night were identified as Kelly Loving, Daniel Aston, Derrick Rump, Ashley Paugh and Raymond Green Vance.

 Seventeen others were shot, one person was injured but was not shot and another person was hurt without visible injuries, police said.
-The CEO of Penrose Hospital said three victims were in stable condition, but police did not provide an update about additional hospitalized victims.
+The CEO of Penrose Hospital said three victims were in stable condition.
+Ten people remained hospitalized at UCHealth, a spokeswoman said.

 Thomas James and Richard Fierro were the two patrons who confronted the gunman, preventing him from killing others, Vasquez said.